raghavmecheri/viper/misc/LRM.md

 [↩️  Back to Contents 📌](#0-contents)

 # `5` Statements 🗣
 Viper programs are composed of a list of statements.
-Statements are selector statements, iterator statements and jump statements.
+Statements are selector statements, iterator statements, jump statements, and function statements.
 ## `5.1` Selector Statements
 Selector Statements are involved with Viper's control flow.
 These statements are the conditionals that Viper uses to control the flow of a program.
 These statements include the if statement and the if/elif/else statement.
 ### `5.1.1` If Statement